k2view-academy/K2View-Academy/articles/04_fabric_studio/30_build_web_apps.md

-## Editing and Managing Your Web App
+## Editing and Managing Your Web Application

-It is now possible to edit the web app code while benefiting from built-in intelligent code completion and error notifications.
+It is now possible to edit the web application code while benefiting from built-in intelligent code completion and error notifications.

-Web Studio also enables to manage - create, edit and debug - the APIs used by the web app, and to first view the data expected to be shown in the app, through the **Studio Query Builder** tool.
+Web Studio also enables to manage - create, edit and debug - the APIs used by the web application, and to first view the data expected to be shown in the app, through the **Studio Query Builder** tool.
 This whole sequence makes the editing process more efficient and reduces development timelines.

 You can see a preview of your HTML files, without going to the app itself, using a built-in Preview view.